-An IP address lookup will determine the Geo-location of any IP address.
-The results have quite a bit of information.
-It will show you the city, state/region, postal/zip code, country name, currency, Latitude, Longitude, and time zone.
-This data consequently used by various agencies to find the exact owner of any IPv4 or IPv6 address.
+An IP address lookup will let you know the Geo-location of any IP address.
+These results have quite a bit of information.
+It will show you the city, state/region, postal/zip code, country name, currency, Latitude, Longitude, and time zone etc. This data consequently used by various agencies to find the exact owner of any IPv4 or IPv6 address.
 But if you are trying to track any person with an exact location, you won’t be able to do that with this service.
-The latitude and longitude are given by this service cover big areas like cities.
+The latitude and longitude are given by this service cover big areas or shows the area registered by the owner/organization of the IP.

 Often, people think if they perform an IP address lookup, that they are going to find the physical mailing address of the user assigned the IP in question.
 This is simply not true.
 At this time, we are not aware of any IP address database that will give you the exact physical postal address of the IP address you lookup.
 At best, you’ll get the exact city in which the user of the IP is located.
 For an exact physical address, you would need to contact the ISP (Internet Service Provider) of the IP address in question.